Reemansour1/Voting-app-/README.md

 - Helm installed

-  Using helm to trigger the application's deployments and services automaticslly in one command.
+  Using helm to trigger the application's deployment automatically in one command.

 - Kubernetes cluster up and running